- Sherry vs Port Wine – What is Fortified Wine? - July 9, 2022

 Is Minibar or Drizly the better wine delivery service?

 For those in many locations, it’s true that Minibar delivery may not be an option.
-But for those who are within the service region, Minibar is the superior service.
+But for those who are within the service region, Minibar is a great option.

 - More local partnerships